Gokhu18/Real-Time-Crop-Recognition/README.md

 ### Test

-If you want to test the model,please modify the default --input_dir of test.py(line 15),then you can run
+If you want to test the model,please modify the default input_dir of test.py(line 15),then you can run

 ```python
 python test.py